erikvoorbraak/knvvl_exam/README.md

 click or manually type http://localhost/ again.

 # Build
-When development is done, follow the steps below to create a single JAR file.
+When development is done, follow the steps below.
+The complete flow from development to deployment is:
+* Build the frontend
+* Build the backend
+* Build a Docker image
+* Upload it to Docker hub
+* Restart cloud provider

 ### Building the frontend
 Open a command prompt and go to `C:/github/knvvl_exam/vue`.
 Build the frontend:<br/>